IamGr0o0t/Recommendation_Engine_IBM/README.md

 ### Results and Findings
 ---------------
-* By applying all kinds of recommendation techniques one can accurately reccomend articles available to new and existing users.
-Natural language processing techniques can be really handy to reccomend similar articles based on content of article.
+* By applying all kinds of recommendation techniques one can accurately recommend articles available to new and existing users.
+Natural language processing techniques can be really handy to recommend similar articles based on content of article.

 ### Licensing, Authors, Acknowledgements
 ---------------
-This datasets are part of IBM Watson Studio.<br>
+This datasets are part of IBM Watson Studio Platform.<br>
 Thanks to [Udacity.com](https://classroom.udacity.com) for an amazing Data Science course.